UNIVERSITY OF WISCONSIN River Falls

 Shared Radio Spectrum

-This policy addresses the issues associated with the deployment, management and use of the shared radio spectrum on the UW-River Falls campus and its other properties (such as Pigeon Lake, Campus Lab Farms and Hudson Center).
+This policy addresses the issues associated with the deployment, management and use of the shared radio spectrum on the UW-River Falls campus and its other properties (such as Kao International House, Center for Innovation and Business Development, Campus Lab Farms and Hudson Center).

 Failure to adhere to the provisions of this policy may result in appropriate disciplinary action as provided under existing procedures applicable to students, faculty, and staff, and/or civil or criminal prosecution.

 All university faculty, staff, students and constituents are required to abide by this policy.
 Individuals will contact the Division of Technology Services for coordination of all radio frequency systems before acquiring those services or systems.
 Wireless is a dynamically change platform and individuals are responsible to maintain their systems.
 To remain compliant with new regulations, and as new services are coordinated, changes may force individual users to upgrade systems to comply with the new wireless environment.
 Total Cost of Ownership over the entire life cycle of the service should consider reworking of the systems.

 The Chief Information Officer and the Division of Technology Services (DoTS) are responsible for the design, implementation and operation of shared radio spectrum services on the UW-River Falls campus and its ancillary properties.
 Should an issue of interference arise within the campus boundaries and its ancillary properties, the CIO will determine and implement the proper course of action to rectify the issue.

 With the advent of wireless computer technology, it has become necessary to establish coordination and management of the shared radio frequency spectrum that is available to the campus.
 Since various devices and technologies utilize similar and potentially conflicting radio frequencies, it is necessary to properly coordinate and manage the use and deployment of these devices and technologies in order to ensure the reliability of wireless and other radio frequency-based services.